ydigikat/Frugi/README.md

 # Frugi Synthesizer

-Frugi (meaning "frugal" or "stingey") is a beginner-friendly virtual analog synth for microcontrollers.
+Frugi (meaning "frugal" or "stingy") is a beginner-friendly virtual analog synth for microcontrollers.
 Perfect for makers wanting to dip their toes into embedded audio!

 While Frugi is fully functional, it's designed more as a learning tool than a polished commercial product.